Michael-Newcombe/Audio-Visualizer/README.md

 **Step 4:** Open the project in your IDE then from inside your IDE delete all the files inside the src directory.

-**Step 5:** Download or clone this repo then copy the files inside the src directory of this repo into the src directory of the project using your OS's file manager or terminal.
+**Step 5:** Download or clone this repo then copy the files inside the src directory of this repo into the src directory of the project you created.

-**Step 6:** Add the files from the project's src directory into the src directory inside your IDE.

-**Step 7:** Copy the .wav files from this repo into the bin/data directory of the project.
+**Step 6:** Copy the .wav files from this repo into the bin/data directory of the project.

-**Step 8:** Compile the project.
+**Step 7:** Compile the project.